-This booklet provides you with further detail about the curriculum offerings, extra curricular activities, cultural and sporting opportunities and operation of the Junior School.
-It is important that as new parents, you see first hand, our impressive buildings and our excellent educators at work in the classroom.
+This handbook offers further detail about the curriculum offerings, extra-curricular activities, cultural and sporting opportunities, and overall operation of the Junior School.
+Further to this, we also encourage all new families to book a tour of our beautiful school, to see first-hand our impressive facilities and excellent educators in action in our classrooms.
 I also believe that you will be impressed by the presentation and commendable conduct of our students.

-The Caloundra City Private School mission acknowledges that education involves the development of the whole person - intellectual, physical, emotional, social and moral - and that it should prepare young men and women to be effective, active and positive members of our rapidly changing world.
+The Caloundra City Private School mission acknowledges that education involves the development of the whole person - intellectual, physical, emotional, social and moral - and that it should prepare young people to be effective, active and positive members of our rapidly changing world.

 Within classrooms you will see an emphasis on the highest expectations for each individual in their academic, sporting and cultural pursuits.
-All classrooms are air-conditioned and fitted with interactive whiteboards and traditional blackboards, students in Years 4 to 6 use their own iPads and students from Kindergarten to Year 4 have access to a class set of iPads.
-Our spacious and welcoming classroom design provide an environment to facilitate the best outcomes for our students.
-The Junior School has playgrounds, a multi-purpose court and hall, outdoor cricket nets and a soccer and football field, which the students greatly enjoy using at lunch time and for lessons
+Our buildings boast distinctively high-raked ceilings and feature spacious classroom designs that are fully air-conditioned and immaculately maintained.
+All of our classrooms are fitted with both interactive whiteboards and traditional blackboards which are utilised alongside iPads.
+Students in Years 4 to 6 use their own iPads, and students from Kindergarten to Year 3 share access to a class set of iPads.

+Our classrooms are set on beautifully landscaped grounds which back onto the Pelican Waters Reserve, offering leafy outlooks from every classroom.
+It is a wonderful space for students to feel safe, calm and connected.
+The Junior School has playgrounds, a multi-purpose court and hall, outdoor cricket nets and a soccer and football field, which the students greatly enjoy using at lunch time and for lessons.